 For a step-by-step view with screenshots, visit the WordSmith website.

-In the main WordSmith Tools window (the one with WordSmith Tools Controller in its title bar), choose the Tools option, and once that's opened up, you'll see KeyWords.
-Click and KeyWords will open up.
+In the main WordSmith Tools window (the one with WordSmith Tools Controller in its title bar), choose the Tools option, and once that's opened up, you'll see the Concord button.
+Click and the Concord tool will start up.

 Choose File | New

-You see a dialogue box which lets you choose your word-lists.
+You should now see a dialogue box which lets you choose your texts or change your choice, and make a new concordance, looking somewhat like this:

-Don't forget to save the results (press Ctrl+F2) if you want to keep the keyword list for another time.
+Don't forget to save the results (press F2 or ) if you want to keep the concordance for another time.